Multilingual Speech Translation with Efficient Finetuning of Pretrained Models: Methods

 {\bf wav2vec 2.0} is a simple and powerful framework to learn high quality speech representation from unlabelled audio data.
 It mainly consists of two components: feature encoder and context encoder.
 The feature encoder, which is built from temporal convolution layers, takes raw audio signal $O$ as input and generates latent speech representation $Z=[z_1,\cdot\cdot\cdot,z_T]$.
 They are fed to the transformer based context encoder to generate context representations $C=[c_1,\cdot\cdot\cdot,c_T]$ with sequence level information.
 During pre-training, the model is optimized with a contrastive task to distinguish true latent from distractors.
 The input to the context encoder is with span masked.
 The latent speech representation $Z$ is discretized to $Q=[q_1, \cdot\cdot\cdot, q_T]$ and used as targets for the frames in the masked span.

-{\bf mBART} is a sequence-to-sequence generative pretraining scheme.
-The model incorporates $N$ languages by concatenating data: $\mathcal{D}=\{\mathcal{D}_1, ..., \mathcal{D}_N \}$ where each $\mathcal{D}_i$ is a collection of monolingual documents in language $i$. mBART is trained as a denoising autoencoder, training to predict the original text $X$ given $g(X)$ where $g$ is a noising function that corrupts text.
-We maximize $\mathcal{L}_\theta$:
+{\bf mBART} is a sequence-to-sequence generative pretraining scheme, specifically a denoising autoencoder (DAE) to predict the original text $x$ given $g(x)$ where $g$ is a noising function that corrupts text such as random span masking and order permutation \cite{Liu2020MultilingualDP}.
+The model is trained with monolingual data of $N$ languages: $\mathcal{D}=\{\mathcal{D}_1, ..., \mathcal{D}_N \}$ where each $\mathcal{D}_i$ is a collection of documents in language $i$.
+The pretraining objective optimizes $\mathcal{L}_\theta$:

-where $x$ is an instance in language $i$ and the distribution $P$ is defined by the sequence-to-sequence model.
-This model is pretrained using two types of noise in $g$ --- random span masking and order permutation --- as described in \cite{Liu2020MultilingualDP}.
-We re-use the finetuned mBART50 models from \cite{Tang2020MultilingualTW} which are pretrained on CommonCrawl monolingual data of 50 languages and then then finetuned with bitexts of $49$ languages translated from and into English.
-In the sections below, MBART-ML501N refers to the mBART model finetuned on English to $49$ languages, and MBART-ML50N1 refers to the mBART model finetuned on $49$ languages to English.
-Preliminary experiments showed that using mBART50 without fine-tuning on parallel data was ineffective.